-This single-position mid-management class serves as a technical water quality resource and manager.
-Under guidance from the Water Resources Director, the position has program management responsibility for directing and implementing District-wide activities related to water quality including overall management of the District's Water Quality program including regulatory planning and analysis as well as providing assistance in water system operations.
-Incumbent is also responsible for managing the Water Quality Lab, Water Quality Field Technicians and Reclamation and Backflow work unit.
+This single-position mid-management class serves as a high level, technical subject matter expert and manager.
+Under guidance from the Operations Director, the position has program management responsibility for directing District-wide activities related to water quality including overall management of the District's Water Quality Laboratory, regulatory planning and analysis as well as providing assistance in water system operations.
+Incumbent is also responsible for managing the Reclamation and Backflow work unit.
 Successful performance requires the ability to apply broad based operational knowledge of water treatment and water quality technology in developing programs, priorities, and strategies that support efficient and effective management of the District's water system.
-This position reports directly to the Water Resources Director.
+This position reports directly to the Operations Director.